 Also, though I was licensed to sell segregated funds, life annuities and life insurance most people did not and do not, have a good idea of how financial products work.
 And how each product should dovetail into each other.

 For example, somebody wanting to buy a term life policy, might be offered a policy for $43 a month.
 But a comparison check would show the identical policy from another insurance company is only $32 a month.
 Why pay 34% more?
-And does this fit inwith his group policy at work?
+And does this fit with his group policy at work?

 And the same reasoning applies to life annuities and disability insurance etc and all the financial products where companies are competing for business.
-Why aren't they shopping around as they do for a car or other items?
+Why aren't clients shopping around as they do for a car or other items?
 Why are they taking the 1st offer?